DasSauerkraut/Terraheim/README.md

 [Nexus](https://www.nexusmods.com/valheim/mods/803?tab=description)

 ### Patchnotes
+**v1.6.0 - Daroþas of Ullr Update**
+Oh wow this one took a bit, but there is a ton of stuff here.
+- Added a new weapon type: Throwing Axes!
+There is a version for each tier of material. - Integrated the Barbarian Armor mod as a throwing weapon set.
+- Added the Eorthtilia Belt, which increases the number of resources gained when harvest bushes or crops.
+- Added in the Stulor Belt, which increases sneak speed by 25% and reduces stamina cost for sneaking by 25%.
+- Added in the Casul Belt, which prevents you from gaining the Wet effect while worn.
+- Added in visuals for Lifesteal, Thorns, and Wolftears armor effects.
+- Added in tooltips that will display adjusted damages on weapons based on what armor effects you currently have active.
+- Changed the color of armor effect tooltips to reflect the changes made to weapon tooltips
+- Leather set bonus is now Battle Furor, which provides a damage buff when above a certain HP threshold.
+- Iron set bonus is now Wolftears, which provides a gradually scaling damage buff based on the amount of HP you're missing
+- Silver set bonus is now Wyrdarrow, which lets you cause an explosion with dagger/spears/bows after hitting enemies a set number of times.
+- Leather Leg armor's effect has been changed to Lifesteal -Lifesteal now caps at 4% lifesteal maximum
+- Padded Leg armor's effect has been changed to Heal On Block/Parry
+- Thorns has been increased to 40% reflected damage max, but it can no longer kill enemies
+- Weapon damages and recipes can now be adjusted in the weaponBalance.json file
+- Massively rebalanced armor values across the board.
+Bronze armor no longer provides a crazy amount of armor for its initial tier, and troll leather wearers can actually take a hit now.
+- Upgrading armor now increases its defense by 2 instead of 1
+- Material costs for upgrading armor has been increased to reflect this.
+- Greatsword block bonuses have been reduced in order to make the parry bonus a bit less strong.
+- The number of crafted bombs has been increased to 5
+- Greatsword swing speed has been reduced to 80% of normal
+- -Increased the Spirit damage from the Wolf cape to 10
+- Fixed compatibility issues with the Mjolnir and Hemorrhage mods
+- Somewhat fixed compatibility with epic loot.
+When you reforge an enchanted item, it will initially lose its effect but if you go back to menu and rejoin/reload the world it will preserve its effect.
+This is obviously not perfect, and a better fix is coming.
+- Fixed bug where you would not take damage on unarmed block while the Thorns effect is active
+- Fixed bug where the localization values where not applying correctly
+- Fixed a number of recipe bugs and issues
+- Fixed incorrect stamina regen values for Iron Legs
+- Refactored Bow Draw Speed Code
 **v1.4.0 - The Zweihander Update**
 - Added 4 new weapons!
 The Iron Greatsword, the Blackmetal Greatsword, the Silver Battleaxe, and the Blackmetal Battleaxe.
 - Damage modifier for the Blackmetal Axehammer's slam attack has been buffed to 2x.